Residential Mortgage

 A residential mortgage is a loan to buy a property to live in.
 The mortgage loan is secured on the property.
 If you cannot make payments, your lender can take ownership of the property and sell it to recover losses.

 Residential mortgages are paid back in monthly instalments over 5-40 years.
 Most people take a ‘capital and interest’ mortgage, sometimes called a ‘repayment mortgage’.
-This means the monthly payment consists of the interest cost and an element to repay the debt so that the mortgage is fully repaid at the end of the term.
+This means the monthly payment consists of the interest cost and an element to repay the debt, so the mortgage is fully repaid at the end of the term.

 What is Second Residential Mortgage?

-Due to added risk of being second in line, if things go wrong, second-charge mortgages may come with higher interest rates and fees than the first residential mortgage.
+Due to the added risk of being second in line, second-charge mortgages often have higher interest rates and fees.
+The first charge lender may sometimes consider additional borrowing, called a further advance.

 The Benefits of Residential Mortgages